 Three national goals/objectives serve as the overall framework for the use of Consolidated Plan funds.
 The goals are (1) to provide decent housing, (2) create a suitable living environment and (3) expand economic opportunities, to principally benefit extremely low-, low-, and moderate-income individuals and families.
 Activities undertaken by Affordable Homes of South Texas, Inc. and Catholic Charities of the RGV address decent housing; all other programs serve to create a suitable living environment.
-No FY 2020 HUD-funded programs address expanding economic opportunities; such programs are traditionally funded by local dollars.
+No FY 2021 HUD-funded programs address expanding economic opportunities; such programs are traditionally funded by local dollars but have recently been addressed by CDBG-CV funding.